-Our aim is that total assessment costs will be 10-20% of the total cost of the apprenticeship.
-The direct costs of end-point assessment are estimated as follows
+Our aim is that assessment costs will be 10-20% of the total cost of the apprenticeship.
+The direct costs of assessment are estimated as follows

-- assessment of portfolio of evidence 3.5 hours - interview 2 hours, plus preparation, 3.5hours - assessment of final project based on the model of a practical complex project completed over five days, with one assessor covering a group of up to five apprentices, giving a cost of 1 day of assessment perapprentice - grading
+- assessment of portfolio of evidence 3.5 hours - interview 2 hours - assessment of final project based on the model of a practical complex project completed over five days, with one assessor covering a group of up to five apprentices, giving a cost of 1 day of assessment per apprentice

-This gives a direct cost of end-assessment of approx. 2 day of assessor cost per apprentice.
+This gives a direct cost of assessment of between 2.5 and three days of assessor costs per apprentice.